kevingstewart/f5_sslo_telemetry/observability-tools/loki-graphite-grafana/README.md

 1. **Create an observability server**<br />
 For the set of Docker-based services described below, any generic Linux distro will suffice as long as Docker and Docker-Compose can be installed.
 As described, this server will run all of the observability services (ie. Loki, Promtail, Graphite, and Grafana), though it is perfectly reasonable to run these as dedicated (non-containerized) services on dedicated systems.

+    ***Note**: As the BIG-IP will be pushing logs through a high-speed log publisher, the observability services should be accessible to the BIG-IP via data plane interface.*

 2. **Clone this Github repository**<br />
 Clone this repository to your observability server.
     ```